ashutoshmjain/gita/src/how.md

 All the content in this website is under creatives common v1.0.
 Which means everything is under public domain.
 The net of this license is as below
  ![license](./license.png)

- For more details please refer to details of [license](https://github.com/ashutoshmjain/gita/blob/main/LICENSE) at github repository for this work.
+ For more details please refer to details of [license](https://github.com/ashutoshmjain/gita/blob/main/LICENSE) at GitHub repository for this work.

  Since `Mahabharata's` and it's translation by `Kisari Mohan Ganguli` is also in public domain , thus using any of this work should technically follow the same rules.